AnupamDey/weather-journal-app-new/README.md

 ## Instructions

 This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `css/styles.css` to style your application to customized perfection.
+You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

-## Extras

-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.